David Briggs (music producer)

 David Manning Briggs (February 29, 1944 – November 26, 1995) was an American record producer best known for his work with Neil Young and his band Crazy Horse.

 Early life and career

 David Briggs was born in Douglas, Wyoming.
-Briggs left Wyoming in 1962 to hitchhike his way to Los Angeles and Canada, then finally settled in California, the place he would call home for the rest of his life.
+He left Wyoming in 1962 to hitchhike his way to Los Angeles and Canada, then finally settled in California, the place he would call home for the rest of his life.
 In the mid-sixties, Briggs began producing in the music business working on Bill Cosby's label, Tetragrammaton Records.
 One of the first albums he produced was for comedian Murray Roman.
 According to Briggs, this was the first album ever released with the word "fuck" on it.
-Working on Cosby's label led Briggs into doing his own production work with artists such as Alice Cooper, Summerhill, Quatrain, Spirit, Nils Lofgren and his band, Grin, and Jerry Lynn Williams.
+Working on Cosby's label led Briggs into doing his own production work with artists such as Alice Cooper, Summerhill, Quatrain, Spirit, Nils Lofgren and his band Grin, and Jerry Lynn Williams.